See also Part I and Part II. Take the time to read ’em, I don’t mind. I need to go make coffee anyhow.

 Before I leave this topic, I should apologize to any server coders and architects who know better than me.
 My disclaimer: I’m a tech ops guy, not a programmer, and I know that means I miss some blindingly obvious things at times.
 Corrections are always welcome.
 This is written from the point of view of my discipline, and revolves around techniques I’d love to be able to use rather than what I absolutely know is possible.

-5 responses to “Patching the Game (Part III)”
+5 thoughts on “Patching the Game (Part III)”

 You can avoid the need for a connection handoff protocol by using a connection manager.
 A process on receives many client connections, handles the authentication step, and then communicates with the game server over a single pipe.